c4arl0s/9CentralizedWorkflows/README.md

 Initialized empty Git repository in /Users/carlossantiagocruz/Documents/SWIFT-PROGRAMMING/central-repo.git/
 ```

-As in the very first module, **git init** creates a new repository.
-But this time, we used the **bare** flag to tell Git that we don't want a working directory.
-This will prevent us from developing in the central repository, which eliminates the possibility of messing up another user's environment with **git push**.
-A central repository is only supposed to act as a **storage facility** - not a development environment.
+As in the very first module, git init creates a new repository.
+But this time, we used the bare flag to tell Git that we don't want a working directory.
+This will prevent us from developing in the central repository, which eliminates the possibility of messing up another user's environment with git push.
+A central repository is only supposed to act as a storage facility - not a development environment.

 If you examine the contest of the resulting central-repo.git folder, you will notice that it contains the exact same files as the .git folder in our my-git-repo project.
-Git has **literally** gotten rid of our working directory.
+Git has literally gotten rid of our working directory.
 The conventional .git extension in the directory name is a way to convey this property.

 # 	* [Update Remotes (Mary and You)](https://github.com/c4arl0s/9CentralizedWorkflowsRysGitTutorial#9-centralized-workflows-rysgit-tutorial---content)